drupal-composer/drupal-project/README.md

 This template is based on the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) template, with additional tools and settings specific to the Kalamuna workflow.

 The goal of this repository is to provide a clean installation with just the tools and files that we need for 95% of our Drupal projects.
-Alternate configurations, with lesser-used packages or frameworks, should be added as separate branches which can be used when needed for particular projects.
+Alternate configurations, with lesser-used packages or frameworks, should be included as sperate packages or moved to branches which can be used when needed for particular projects.

 ## Usage